QSSRHelper/QSSRHelper/README.md

 To use QSRHelper, you need FeynCalc 9.3.1 and at least Mathematica 11

 # installation
-To install this package, put it in the $UserBaseDirectory of Mathematica, usually at C:\Users\usrname\AppData\Roaming\Mathematica\Applications for Windows and /home/username/.Mathmatica/Applicatons for Linux.
+To install this package, put it in the $UserBaseDirectory of Mathematica usually at C:\Users\usrname\AppData\Roaming\Mathematica\Applications for Windows or /home/username/.Mathmatica/Applicatons for Linux.

 # usage
 Please load FeynCalc before load QSRHelper.